MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/graphics/WhatIs_Camera.md

 - A direction - Which direction is the camera pointing?
 - The Target of the camera - What is it looking at?
 The central point.
 - The View Frustrum of the camera - What is in the field of view?
-- The world transformational matrix applied to the camera (how does the camera see the world)
+- The World Matrix, where in the world is the camera in relation to the center and other objects?

 You will see this defined in many samples as the `World`, `View` and `Projection` Matrices, as shown below: